supersize/supersize.github.io/_posts/2022-10-12-whatispropsandstate.md

     categories: React
     tag: [prorps, state, component, ]
 ---
-#### I studyed about "props and state, and why ppl use them".
+#### I studied about "props and state, and why ppl use them".
 I summerize here what I learned not to forget and to remind!

 ### "Component" you have to know before knowing "props and states"?
 1. what is <b>Component</b>?